Val916/safeguarding/README.md

 Seriously.

-# Protecting the vulnerable, protecting the displaced.
+# Protecting the vulnerable, supporting the displaced.
-# The war in Ukraine: key safeguarding concerns.
+The war in Ukraine: key safeguarding concerns.

 The web-site devoted to help people in need.
 Our mission is:

-# "To provide accessible, compassionate guidance that helps educators, families, and volunteers safeguard and support displaced Ukrainian children during times of conflict."
+"To provide accessible, compassionate guidance that helps educators, families, and volunteers safeguard and support displaced Ukrainian children during times of conflict."

 # Table of Contents